indimail/indimail-virtualdomains/.github/README-indimail.md

 CurrentRate: 0.0002298473 OK
 ```

 Now that we have configured a separate queue <b>slowq</b> for rate controlled delivery, we need to queue emails for the configured domain in this queue rather than the any of the regular indimail-mta's multiple queues.
 To do that we must have any entry in the control file <b>domainqueue</b> to set the <b>QUEUEDIR</b> environment variable when using qmail-inject for sendmail.
+You can create, edit, delete entries from <b>domainqueue</b> using your favourite text editor.

 ```
+$ cat /etc/indimail/control/domainqueue
+# format of this file is
+# domain:env variables to set or unset.
+# e.g.
+# domain:ENV1=val1,ENV2=,ENV3=val3
+#
 argos.indimail.org:QUEUEDIR=/var/indimail/queue/slowq
+yahoo.com:QUEUEDIR=/var/indimail/queue/slowq
 ```

-Once the delivery rate for a configured domain reaches the configured rate, emails will get queued but not be picked up immediately for delivery.
+Once the delivery rate for a configured domain reaches the configured rate, emails will get queued but will not be picked up immediately for delivery.
 The slowq-send logs will display when this happens.
 As you can see, the delivery finally happens when the delivery rate becomes lesser than the configured rate.

 ```
 $ tail -11f /var/log/svc/slowq/current